Temporal Test-Time Adaptation with State-Space Models: Tracking the Dynamics of Temporal Shifts

 \paragraph{Posterior Inference \& Adapted Predictions} The primary goal is to update the class prototypes $\rmW_t$ with the information obtained by the $N_t$ representations of test time $t$.
 At each test time $t$, we are thus interested in the posterior distribution of the prototypes $p(\rmW_{t} | \rmH_{1:t})$.
 Once $p(\rmW_{t} | \rmH_{1:t})$ is known, we can update the classification weights with the new posterior mean.
-The class weights $\rmW_t$ and class assignments $\rmC_t$ can be inferred using the Expectation-Maximization (EM) algorithm.
-In the E-step, we compute $p(\rmW_{1:T} \rmC_{1:T}| \rmH_{1:T})$.
-In the M-Step, we maximize the expected complete-data log likelihood with respect to the model parameters:
+We can fit the probabilistic model and infer the posterior distribution for the class weights $\rmW_t$ and class assignments $\rmC_t$ with the Expectation-Maximization (EM) algorithm.
+In the E-step, we compute the posterior $p(\rmW_{1:T}, \rmC_{1:T}| \rmH_{1:T})$.
+In the M-step, we compute the expectation of the complete-data log-likelihood (\Cref{eq:ssm}) with respect to this posterior and then maximize the resulting expression with respect to the model parameters $\phi$: